projecttacoma/fqm-execution/test/integration/README.md

 ## Building Bundles from Existing CQL

-Each subdirectory for a specific measure contains a `generate.sh` script which will ingest the main CQL logic and output a measure bundle JSON file using `ecqm-bundler`.
-Targets for running these scripts exist in [the Makefile](https://github.com/projecttacoma/fqm-execution/tree/master/test/integration/Makefile).
+Targets for bundling existing CQL files exist in [the Makefile](https://github.com/projecttacoma/fqm-execution/tree/master/test/integration/Makefile).
 The `Makefile` also includes a target for starting up an instance of [cql-translation-service](https://github.com/cqframework/cql-translation-service), which is required for `ecqm-bundler` to translate CQL.

 ### Building from npm Script